Louis Beel: Politics

-On 7 November 1951, Johannes Henricus van Maarseveen, Minister of the Interior, suddenly died.
+On 7 November 1951, Johan van Maarseveen, Minister of the Interior, suddenly died.
 Prime Minister Drees appealed to Beel to return to office.
 Again reluctantly, Beel accepted Prime Minister Drees' offer.
-He also held the function of Minister of the Interior in the next Drees-cabinet after the elections of 1952.
-In July 1956 Beel asked that he be allowed to resign from government to become, as a private citizen, chairman of a committee of three wise men that was requested by Queen Juliana and the Consort Prince Bernhard of Lippe-Biesterfeld to help solve problems pertaining to the Royal Family.
+He also held the function of Minister of the Interior in the next Drees cabinet after the elections of 1952.
+In July 1956 Beel asked that he be allowed to resign from government to become, as a private citizen, chairman of a committee of three "wise men" that was requested by Queen Juliana and the Consort Prince Bernhard of Lippe-Biesterfeld to help solve problems pertaining to the royal family.
 The problems were related to faith healer Greet Hofmans, whom the Queen had invited to the royal palace in order to cure her youngest daughter, who had been born half blind in 1947.
-The renowned German magazine Der Spiegel had accused Mrs. Hofmans of playing a 'Rasputin' role in the Royal Family.
+The renowned German magazine Der Spiegel had accused Mrs. Hofmans of playing a "Rasputin" role in the royal family.
 Within a month the committee had fulfilled its task by writing a secret report, which banished the sensitive affair from publicity.
 Three months later Beel was appointed Minister of State, a prestigious title of honour.